-My name is Samuel Morgan Shaw and I am the creator and co-owner of Kulture Tattoo, located on the beautifully lush island of Kauai.
-I began my career with my previous tattoo studios: Human Rites Tattoo and Hanalei Tattoo in 1998.
 My tattoo work focuses primarily on Polynesian tattooing, and all tattoos relating to cultural influence and importance.
 My lifelong interest in ancient and indigenous cultures led me on my path, giving me a personal animistic view of the universe.
 The talismanic properties of tattoos have always been at the core of my interest driving me further into exploring the roots of tattooing culture and history.
-When the missionaries arrived in Polynesia, tattooing was banned and the practice nearly wiped out.
-Slowly, it emerged again, and made a comeback despite attempts to banish it.
-Today tattooing is more accepted than ever, and with technology being ubiquitous, everyone can enjoy and learn about the power of this sacred art.
-Tattooing is now enjoyed by everyone, whether it be for culture, self-expression, or simple enjoyment.
-As an artist, I am varied in many styles of tattooing to represent the unique culture of humanity.
+My intent in tattooing also stems from my personal views regarding the missionary/colonial conquest that nearly wiped out indigenous tattoo practices and the knowledge systems, not only within the Pacific but the world over.
 My passion is to help support cultural revival and to keep the indigenous cultures alive through this unique art form.